 Maximize your gift with an employer match: Many companies and agencies also offer matching programs, which double and sometimes triple the impact of your donation!
 Ask your company’s human resources office whether a matching opportunity is available.

-For questions, or to have an EOI staff member speak at your workplace giving event, contact Sam Hatzenbeler, EOI Development Manager, via email or by phone: (206) 529-6375.
+For questions, or to have a staff member speak at your workplace giving event, contact EOI Development Director, Sam Hatzenbeler.

 City, State, County, Federal and UW Employees